Skip to main content

 Source: Cecil G. Sheps Center for Health Services Research, University of North Carolina; image modified from The Pew Charitable Trusts.

-To address these challenges, the Center for Medicare & Medicaid Innovation (CMMI) launched the Community Health Access and Rural Transformation (CHART) model.
-CHART aimed to improve outcomes and access to care by funding new approaches to service delivery.
+To address these challenges, CMMI launched the CHART model — a program designed to improve outcomes and expand access to care by funding new approaches to service delivery in rural communities.

-However, many rural providers lacked the tools and infrastructure needed to use data effectively.
-Critical information about cost, performance, and regional dynamics was difficult to access, fragmented across systems, or required significant manual effort to analyze.
+Many of the hospitals CHART aimed to help couldn’t use data effectively, though.
+Critical information about cost, performance, and regional health dynamics was difficult to access, fragmented across systems, or required significant manual effort to analyze.

 We send reports out to a third party to have them written.
 We don’t have a lot of funds to do that.
 It’s hard to get data out.
 We go with bare minimum reporting because system-generated reports aren’t useful.